Trusted by 1000+ companies

 Step-by-Step: How to Apply for the EU Blue Card (Shortage Occupation Route)

-1. Confirm the role is on the shortage occupation list (check Bundesagentur für Arbeit database)
+Verify that the role appears on Germany’s shortage occupation list through the Bundesagentur für Arbeit database.

-2. Get degree recognition via Anabin or apply for ZAB evaluation (allow 4-6 weeks)
+Complete degree recognition through Anabin or apply for a ZAB evaluation.
+Processing may take approximately 4–6 weeks.

-4. Employee applies at the German consulate or embassy in their home country
+The employee submits the visa application at the German consulate or embassy in their country of residence.

-6. Apply for EU Blue Card at the local Foreigners' Office (Ausländerbehörde)
+Submit the EU Blue Card application at the local Foreigners’ Office (Ausländerbehörde).

 Processing times vary by city and authority.
 Working with an immigration expert significantly reduces delays and rejection risk.